psychonomics/Getting-and-Cleaning-Data-Project/Codebook.md

 **frequency.domain.body.acceleration.Jerk.signals.std.X**
 Mean subject-activity value for the standard deviation of the frequency domain body acceleration Jerk signals in the X direction.

-**frequency.domain.body.acceleration.Jerk.signals.std.Y
+**frequency.domain.body.acceleration.Jerk.signals.std.Y**
-Mean subject-activity value for the standard deviatio**n of the frequency domain body acceleration Jerk signals in the Y direction.
+Mean subject-activity value for the standard deviation of the frequency domain body acceleration Jerk signals in the Y direction.

 **frequency.domain.body.acceleration.Jerk.signals.std.Z**
 Mean subject-activity value for the standard deviation of the frequency domain body acceleration Jerk signals in the Z direction.